History buffs, Titanic movie fans, and kids alike will revel in strolling through the experience-packed Titanic Museum in Branson Missouri.

 Why You Should Go

-The tribute to history may be what draws you in, but it’s only the tip of the iceberg -- the interactive exhibits that bring the museum experience to life will make you want to stay for hours on end.
+Wondering what is the Titanic Museum in Branson?
+Once you enter, the tribute to history may be what draws you in, but it’s only the tip of the iceberg -- the interactive exhibits and interactive areas that bring the museum experience to life will make you want to stay for hours on end.

-In addition to more than 400 artifacts – a collection valued at over $4.5 million – the Titanic Museum recreates one of the most fateful nights in history with replicas and opportunities to relive the experiences of passengers and crew members.
+In addition to more than 400 artifacts recovered by John Joslyn during his historic dive expedition to the wreck site – a collection valued at over 4.5 million dollars – the Titanic Museum attraction recreates one of the most fateful nights in history with replicas and opportunities to relive the experiences of passengers and crew members.

-Here are just some of the museum’s features you can’t afford to skip:
+Here are just some of the features at Titanic Museum Branson Missouri you can’t afford to skip:

 - Ascend the recreation of the enchanting Grand Staircase

-- Walk the halls of the first, second, and third-class living quarters
+- Walk the halls of the first, second, and third-class cabins or living quarters

 - Become part of the crew by shoveling coal in the boiler room and learning to send an SOS distress signal